markgsmith64/newsjunkie/README.md

 # News Junkie Trial Project

 **Overview:**
-My personal flutter project - an app for the purpose of demonstraiting my skills as a Flutter developer.
+My personal flutter project - an app for the purpose of demonstrating my skills as a Flutter developer.
 Only a small part of the app is complete at the moment but in time I will add more functionality and improve upon what is already there.

 **App description:**
 A user can try their hand at journalism.
 In their own words, they can create and upload a 30 second video clip of themselves reporting on a news item of their choice.
 Other users of the app can scroll through the uploaded videos and can rate, report or block the video.